 International Max Planck Research School for Organismal Biology

-In addition to their own research, the IMPRS fellows attend laboratory courses and workshops in relevant transferable skills like scientific writing and project management.
-Talks by invited speakers during our annual IMPRS symposium, student retreats, and conference participations complete the individually tailored curriculum.
+In addition to their own research, the IMPRS fellows attended laboratory courses and workshops in relevant transferable skills such as scientific writing and project management.
+Talks by invited speakers during annual IMPRS symposia, student retreats, and conference participations completed the individually tailored curriculum.
 Program details can be found here.